shanebishop/git-workshop/README.md

 # Git Activity
 ### Modify file

-6. Naviagte to the docs folder and open index.html in a text editor.
+6. Navigate to the docs folder and open index.html in a text editor.

 7. Add your own name and program in a h3 tag in the middle of the body tag i.e. ```<h3>Jacky - Software Engineering </h3>```